If you are considering the orchiectomy of your cat, you should have in mind the positive impact it will have on your pet.

 Below we point out the most common side effects of spaying/neutering a cat.

-The recovery process contains only temporary side effects, but you should definitely be aware of them.
+The recovery process contains only temporary side effects, but you should be aware of them.

-After the spying/neutering, your cat will, for sure, take long to wake up from anesthesia.
+After the spying/neutering, your cat will, for sure, take along to wake up from anesthesia.

 It will sleep more and stay a bit dizzy for a bit.